GoogleCloudPlatform/golang-docker/runtime-builder/README.md

     structure.
 *   `_gopath/main-package-path` file containing the import path of the main application to be built.
-*   Top level directory can contain resource files that will be bundled into the application image's /app directory.
+*   top level directory can contain resource files that will be bundled into the application image's `/app` directory.

-The build script will build the application as referenced in `_gopath/main-package-path` file and produce the application Dockerfile which the next step will run a docker build on.
+The build script will build the application as referenced in `_gopath/main-package-path` file and produce an application Dockerfile which the next step will run a docker build on.

 You can customize your own cloudbuild.yaml file with your own Dockerfile.